 Wealthy Businessman: Good, now build more of them.

 In Assassins Creed II, Antonio talks to Ezio about a drink that he brought back from Turkey called "caffe".
 Ezio tries it, says that he should consider adding milk or sugar.
 Antonio scoffs and says it's an acquired taste.
+If the modern timeline is correct, Ezio invented coffee.

 In World of Warcraft, one of the silly jokes for gnomes: "I had an idea for a device that you could put small pieces of bread in to cook, but in the end I really didn't think there'd be much of a market for it."